 A Unique Approach

-Our investigations revealed that far too many children in Georgia lack access to quality health care, housing, nutrition, and early care and learning services and supports.
+These investigations reveal that far too many children in Georgia lack access to quality health care, housing, nutrition, and supportive learning environments.
 And far too many children experience the trauma of stress and violence in their homes and neighborhoods, inhibiting their ability to learn and grow.

 Click on the icons below to learn more.